 We commend Achmea for adopting a public policy on nuclear weapons.
 We recommend Achmea apply its policy to all financial products and services, including all externally managed funds of its subsidiary Syntrus Achmea Vermogensbeheer.
 We look forward to engaging with Achmea, so a strong and comprehensively applied policy may be listed in the Hall of Fame in a future update of this report.

 Achmea's policy on nuclear weapons is leaky.
-Tell them to fix it!Read the petition
+Tell them to fix it!Read or edit the petition

 Send this email!